loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

       AND totaltransactionrevenue IS NOT NULL
     ORDER BY visitid;

 After inspecting this visitid, I concluded that in this instance it was a duplicate row.
 Even though the time, product info, and transactionids were different between entries it didn't make sense to have a different time for a single visit (same visitid, totaltransactionrevenue, transactions, timeonsite, pageviews, etc).
 Thus, I decided to delete that entry so it didn't affect my analysis when summing transaction revenues for the countries.

-Here's my query for deleting that specific entry in the table.
+  Here's my query for deleting that specific entry in the table:

     DELETE FROM all_sessions
     WHERE fullvisitorid = '3764227345226401562' and time = 0 AND visitid = 1490046065;

 Despite the fact that I deleted this particular entry for my own analysis query to be more accurate, it did lead me to wonder how many other duplicate rows there are for each visitid, with the same fullvisitorid.

   Here's my query for checking for visitids that have more than one row associated with it:

     SELECT *
     FROM all_sessions